 The 1965 Convention on the Settlement of Investment Disputes Between States and Nationals of Other States, usually referred to as the ICSID Convention, facilitates the resolution of disputes between sovereign states and foreign investors by means of conciliation and arbitration, rather than litigation in national courts.

-The official ICSID website is the best, most accessible source of information about the convention.
+The ICSID Convention website is the best source of information about the convention.
 From it you can access: